Bri3ght/Bri3ght/README.md

  + scary looking ponies (with big toothed mouths made of bandana item, for example),
  + ones who boop at the first sight. i dont really get it!... when i dont know you and suddenly you come out of nowhere to poke me - i get confused with implications behind your gesture and because of that nervous and uncomfortable. especially when you don't stop after i asked you to :( . you can ask me though, if you want to pat me that much!!

+ thats all!! im actually really friendly and willing to accomodate you. to be honest, you can call me a doormat.

 ---- SOME IMPORTANT THINGS I ADVISE TO READ BEFORE GETTING CLOSE WITH ME
 - !
 I HEAVILY CLING TO PEOPLE I LIKE AND CONSIDER FRIENDS ! - if you're not ready for that or dislike such, then please, tell me.